Max Otte

-Matthias "Max" Otte (born 7 October 1964) is a German economist, publicist and right-wing political activist who holds German and U.S. citizenship.
+Matthias "Max" Otte (born 7 October 1964) is an economist, publicist and right-wing political activist who holds German and U.S. citizenship.
 Otte, who has held professorships in Worms, Graz and Erfurt, is currently a fund manager.
 He has written several books, mainly on financial policy topics.

 From June 2018 to January 2021, Otte was chairman of the board of trustees of the AfD-affiliated Desiderius-Erasmus-Foundation.
 A member of the CDU since 1991, he led the Werteunion from May 2021 until January 2022.
 In January 2022, Otte became provisionally expelled from the CDU when he was nominated by the right-wing populist party AfD as a candidate for the 2022 German presidential election.
 He faced further proceedings for a permanent exclusion from the CDU which concluded in August 2022 with Otte's formal expulsion from the CDU.

 Early life

 Otte was born in Plettenberg, West Germany to Lore Otte, née Hauter, and Max Otte (1928–1983), a vocational school teacher and local politician.
 After the death of his father, Otte took his first name Max.
 Max Otte obtained his Abitur (university entrance qualification) at Albert-Schweitzer-Gymnasium Plettenberg in 1983.